Preschool Development Birth through Five

 5.

-Support the early care and learning workforce.
-This includes initiatives to increase pay and benefits, professional development, support for gaining credentials and degrees, and support for staff health and well-being, including mental health.
+Support the early care and learning workforce by increasing pay and benefits, supporting professional development including help with gaining credentials and degrees, supporting staff health, mental health and well-being.

 6.

-Prevent and reduce suspensions, expulsions, and other exclusionary practices for young children, especially in demographic groups that have been identified as being at higher risk for these practices.
+Prevent and reduce suspensions, expulsions, and other exclusionary discipline practices for young children.

 7.

-Promote the mental health and well-being of children, families, and providers and address trauma and adverse childhood experiences.
+Promote the mental health and well-being of children and families.

-PDGB5 Renewal Grant (2024) projects and activities are grounded in the spirit of collaboration and fall into 6 focus areas of change.
-Click on the tabs below to learn more about these current initiatives.
+PDGB5 Renewal Grant (2024-27) projects and activities are grounded in collaboration and fall into 6 focus areas of change.
+Click on the tabs below to learn more.

 Needs Assessment

-Strategically update the PDGB5 Needs Assessment that delivers a nuanced understanding of the diversity of child and parent/caregiver needs, workforce well-being, and systems’ supply and demand.
+Strategically update the PDGB5 Needs Assessment to deliver a more nuanced understanding of child and parent/caregiver needs, workforce well-being, and New York’s early childhood systems’ supply and demand.

 Strategic Plan

-Update the current PDGB5 Strategic Plan rooted in stronger collaboration and connection to state agency partners, community based organizations, early care and learning providers and parent/caregivers.
+Update the current PDGB5 Strategic Plan by rooting it in stronger collaboration and connection to state agency partners, community-based organizations, early care and learning providers, and parent/caregivers to create a high quality early childhood system.

 Maximize Family Participation